 While cryptocurrencies grow across the globe and make their way into our lives, there exists a concern about their energy efficiency.
-To put things into perspective, to create Bitcoin traders use, around 91 terawatt-hours of electricity annually is consumed, which is more than the consumption of Finland, a nation of about 5.5 million.
+To put things into perspective, to create Bitcoin, traders use around 91 terawatt-hours of electricity annually is consumed, which is more than the consumption of Finland, a nation of about 5.5 million.
 Therefore, it might be time to look at green cryptocurrencies that are not so reliant on energy.
-This blog post will talk about some energy efficient cryptocurrencies that don’t run on power-hungry mining rigs and instead use an alternative form of computation to create coins.
+This blog post will talk about some energy-efficient cryptocurrencies that don’t run on power-hungry mining rigs and instead use an alternative form of computation to create coins.

 Cryptocurrencies require energy to execute computations, which requires electricity and supplements the burning of fossil fuels.
 Cryptocurrency mining, which is used to generate new coins for verifying and adding transactions to the public ledger, requires a lot of computational power from modern computers.
-In turn, it can be seen as a process of converting electricity into money by paying the full retail price for the consumption on the electrical outlet.
-Because Mining uses a lot of processing power, it contributes to global warming due to the increased consumption of electricity.
+In turn, it can be seen as a process of converting electricity into money by paying the full retail price for the consumption of the electrical outlet.
+Because mining uses a lot of processing power, it contributes to global warming due to the increased consumption of electricity.

-In general, bitcoin needs more and more computing power to keep up with a growing network in terms of transaction numbers and therefore consumes an increasing amount of energy.
+In general, Bitcoin needs more and more computing power to keep up with a growing network in terms of transaction numbers and therefore consumes an increasing amount of energy.
 With the price of Bitcoin expected to continue increasing, this will generate more revenue for cryptocurrency miners and result in greater electricity consumption.
 This is the case despite the growing trend towards renewable energy sources in recent years.

-5 Most energy efficient cryptocurrencies to invest in
+5 Most Energy-efficient Cryptocurrencies to Invest in

 1. Hedera Hashgraph (HBAR)